Villy-P/TS-Chess/README.md

 This file will be used to facilitate everything with those color wells.

 Next, we have our constructors.
-For each of our color wells, we add an event listiner too them. addEventListener has two arguments, and here they are:
+For each of our color wells, we add an event listener too them. addEventListener has two arguments, and here they are:

 - `type`